metagenlab/zAMP/docs/_build/html/_sources/pages/ref_DB_preprocessing.rst.txt

 Execution:
 ************************************************************************

 A dedicated workflow is embedded in RSP4ABM for database preprocessing.
 This workflow is to be run only one time for each set of PCR primer and reference database.
+It requires the pipeline to be properly setup (setup_ ) of a *config file*

 Config file
 =======================================================================